rajatmodi62/apm/misc_scripts/README.md

 interpolate.py -> given two images, a conv on them shall yield two summary vectors (dna). performs linear interpolation on the images for certain
                    number of iterations, and then forms the islands. the predicted features could thus be used for any downstream perception task.

-+ to do:
-    - add rgb head also.
-        - what to predict since the patch size becomes lower. averaging does not  appear to work that well.
-    - instead of distilling dino, can i use mvitv2 lower layers.
-    - multi scale aliasing. (how to generate images of a single image at different scales)
-        - take insights into how nerfs handle this.